rita-barbosa/LAPR4-2324/docs/sprint-c/us_1015/readme.md

 **Acceptance Criteria:**

 - 1015.1.
 The verification must only be done to candidates which requirements file has already been submitted.
+- 1015.2.
+The Job Opening must be in the Screening Phase.

 **Dependencies/References:**